ragulbalaji/50.012Networks/project/experiments/misbehaving_receiver/README.md

 The parameter `--num` specifies how many divided, spoofed, or optimistic ACKs to send on the first received data segment.
 The parameter `--interval` specifies the time between two optimistic ACKs in the Optimistic ACKing attack.

-## Plot the Sequence / Acknowledge Numbers
+## Plot the Sequence / Acknowledgement Numbers

 After running a regular TCP ping-pong **and** one of the attacks (div, dup, opt), you can generate the comparison plot for the attack you just ran by executing: